Ready to find the perfect college degree?

 There are many different specialties in sonography, and with these specialties come various roles.
 Below are several different job offerings for diagnostic medical sonographers.

 Abdominal sonographer – These highly specialized sonographers focus their attention and expertise on a patient’s abdominal cavity and nearby organs.
-Abdominal sonographers take images of kidneys, gallbladders, livers, spleens, and other organs.
+Abdominal sonographers take images of:

 Breast sonographer – Sonographers in this specialty work closely with physicians to take images of breast tissues on patients undergoing tests.
 Sonography of breast tissues can detect the presence of cysts and tumors after showing up as suspicious findings on mammograms.
 For breast cancer patients, sonographers may track tumors and help provide information that will assist doctors on the correct treatment plans.